Vocational Rehabilitation Counselor

-Vocational rehabilitation counselors educate disabled patients about their rights
+Vocational rehabilitation counselors educate disabled people about their rights and

-and protection based on the Americans with Disabilities Act of 1990.
-They also serve
+protection based on the Americans with Disabilities Act of 1990.
+They also serve as

 in the workplace.
 Vocational counselors are responsible for continued counseling,

-reevaluation, and reeducation of the patient with regard to vocational issues.
+reevaluation, and reeducation of the person with regard to vocational issues.